Pebble Creek Community Church

 VIII.
 SECRETARY AND TREASURER

-The Secretary, who must be a church member, is elected by the Board of Elders for such term as it may determine.
+The Secretary, who may be a church member, is elected by the Board of Elders for such term as it may determine.
 The Secretary shall hold no other elected church office.
-The Secretary shall record the minutes of the meetings of the Board of Elders, keep the rolls of membership and attendance, and preserve all of these church records.
+The Secretary shall record the minutes of the meetings of the Board of Elders when asked to do so by its Chair, keep the rolls of membership and attendance, and preserve all of these church records.
 The Secretary shall also record all the business that is transacted at annual and special congregational meetings.

 The Treasurer, who must be a church member, is elected by the Board of Elders for such term as it may determine.
 The Treasurer shall hold no other elected church office.
 The Treasurer’s work shall be supervised by the finance committee and the Board of Elders.
 The following minimum standards of financial procedure shall be observed: